putyourlightson/craft-htmx/README.md

 ```

 ### `craft.htmx.getParam(name, defaultValue = null)`
-Returns the request parameter if this is a Htmx request, otherwise `$defaultValue`.
+Returns the request parameter if this is a Htmx request and it exists, otherwise `$defaultValue`.

 ### `craft.htmx.isRequest`
 Evaluates to `true` if this is a Htmx request, otherwise `false`.